henriklg/teacher-student-framework/thesis/README.md

 ```

 ## Compile
-1. First compile each subfile with pdflatex to generate aux files
+1. First compile each subfile with pdflatex to generate aux files in build/
 2. Compile the thesis.tex with quick build from setup step 4.